-Now, restart the application or game and check if the PS4 cannot start application still persists.
+Now, restart the application or game and check if the PS4 cannot start application error still persists.

 Method 4.
 Disable the Mods

 If you are using any mods that you currently added through the Nexus Mod Manager, then disable them.
 This is because it has been proven by a small part of players that disabling mods can get rid of the error.
 This method may not work for all users, but it is worth having a try.

 This post worked for me!
 I downloaded an update for call of duty black ops 4 and the PS4 cannot start application CE-30005-8 error pops up while restarting it.
 In this post, you will find detailed steps to check your hardware and resolve the problem.
 Click to tweet

 In today’s article, we mainly analyzed the real causes of the PS4 CE-30005-8 error.
 Now, you can try the above 4 CE-30005-8 fixes.
 If you have any questions, please send us an email via [email protected].
 We also appreciate any ideas left in the comment area.

 - Use MiniTool Partition Wizard to check your PS4 hard drive.